grpc/grpc-java/examples/src/main/java/io/grpc/examples/experimental/README.md

 gRPC allows asymmetrically compressed communication, whereby a response may be compressed differently with the request, or not compressed at all.

-You can refer the gRPC documentation for more details on Compression https://grpc.io/docs/guides/compression/
+Refer the gRPC documentation for more details on Compression https://grpc.io/docs/guides/compression/